 Pin the Nose on the Snowman

-If you saw my Instagram stories last week, you might have caught a glimpse of this fella in process.
+This fella was so fun to make, and it was actually a really quick project, too!
 I free-handed the snowman based on a couple pictures of snowmen I looked up online.
 I cut the main body out of two sheets of white poster board, then made all the accessories out of construction paper and card stock that I already had on hand.
 I was really happy with how he turned out!

 If you want to make it REALLY simple, you could just cut a really big white circle to be a snowman face and put a black rectangle hat on top.